niipi/CityBikeApp/README.md

 **How to proceed**

 1. Clone the project repository from GitHub.
+2. In the root directory, open `config-overrides.js` and replace root directory address on line 31 with your project root directory.
-2. Navigate to src/main/docker.
+3. Navigate to src/main/docker.
-3. Create a project.env file with the editor of your choice and enter the following:
+4. Create a `project.env` file with the editor of your choice and enter the following:
 ```
 SPRING_DATASOURCE_URL=jdbc:postgresql://db:5432/database
 SPRING_DATASOURCE_USERNAME=[your username]